Felicity2024/Felicity2024/README.md

 - 👋 Hi, I’m @Felicity2024
 - 👀 I’m interested in ...
-PC Gaming and Twitch Streaming @MsSovereignIsttyTwitch
+PC Gaming and Twitch Streaming @MsSovereignIstty
 - 🌱 I’m currently learning ...
 Full Stack Web Development Online via Coder Academy
 - 📫 How to reach me ...
 Email me if you would like to get in contact mssovereignistty@gmail.com
 - 😄 Pronouns: ... she/her